openrewrite/rewrite-docs/docs/recipes/xml/xslttransformation.md

 | `String` | xsltResource | *Optional*.
 Recipe transformation provided as a classpath resource. | `/changePlugin.xslt` |
 | `String` | filePattern | A glob expression that can be used to constrain which directories or source files should be searched.
 Multiple patterns may be specified, separated by a semicolon `;`.
 If multiple patterns are supplied any of the patterns matching will be interpreted as a match. | `**/*.xml` |

+## License

+This recipe is available under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ## Usage

 This recipe has required configuration parameters.
-Recipes with required configuration parameters cannot be activated directly.
+Recipes with required configuration parameters cannot be activated directly (unless you are running them via the Moderne CLI).
 To activate this recipe you must create a new recipe which fills in the required parameters.
 In your `rewrite.yml` create a new recipe with a unique name.
 For example: `com.yourorg.XsltTransformationExample`.
 Here's how you can define and customize such a recipe within your rewrite.yml:
 ```yaml title="rewrite.yml"
 ---